nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 #### Template for selling a tokenized asset via NFTs

-The NFT Sales template supports an scenario where an Asset owner wants to tokenized and asset and sell pieces of it via NFTs.
+The NFT Sales template supports an scenario where an Asset owner wants to tokenize an asset and sell pieces of it via NFTs.
 Owners buying a new NFT can sell them later to others in a secondary market.

 Anyone (consumer/provider/publisher) can use this template in order to setup an agreement allowing a NFT owner to transfer the asset ownership after some payment.